 6) Closing!

-Closing is a special day when all your efforts culminate in a set of keys to your new home.
+Closing is a special day when all our hard effort culminates in a set of keys to your new home.
 You should always do a walk through of the home within a few days of the closing to make sure all personal property of the seller is out and that the home's condition has not materially changed.
 You will meet me at closing where I will review all the lender's paperwork including the note, mortgage, escrow paperwork, etc... as well as the seller's transfer paperwork which includes the deed.
-Your closing will normally last 60-90 minutes.
+Your closing will normally last between 60-90 minutes.
 I pride myself in thoroughly explaining the important legal documents to you.
 I do not want you to leave the closing with no idea of what you just signed!
 In fact, if you have any questions after closing I encourage you to call me.
 I consider my clients to be "clients for life" and I look forward to assisting my clients for all their future legal needs.